 A socially inept fourteen year old experiences heartbreak for the first time when his two best friends -- Cappie, an older-brother figure, and Maggie, the new girl with whom he is in love -- fall for each other.

-Emma is a divorced woman with a teen aged boy who moves into a small town and tries to make a go of a horse ranch.
-Murphy is the town druggist who steers business her way.
-Things are going along predictably until her ex husband shows up, needing a place to stay.
-The three of them form an intricate circle, Emma's son liking Murphy, but desperately wanting his father back.
+Emma is a divorced woman with a teen-aged son who moves into a small town and tries to make a go of a horse ranch.
+Murphy is the widowed town druggist who steers business her way.
+Things are going along predictably until her ex-husband shows up, needing a place to stay.
+The three of them form an intricate circle, with Emma's son liking Murphy but desperately wanting his father back.
 Written by

 John Vogel <email@example.com>